smartoptics/sosnmp/docs/source/examples/index.rst

    Many of the examples were written a few years ago by the previous maintainers of PySNMP.
 They might still be valid and useful, but they might also be outdated and not reflect the best practices.

+   The most reliable resources to see the API in action are the unit test cases under the ``tests`` folder in the `PySNMP GitHub repository`_.

    If you find any issues with the examples, please report them to the current PySNMP maintainers.

    Visit `Support Options`_ for more information.

 .. toctree::
    :maxdepth: 2